temporalio/documentation/kb/python-sandbox-environment.md

 If a Workflow Execution performs a non-deterministic event, an exception is thrown, which results in failing the Task Worker.
 The Workflow will not progress until the code is fixed.

+The Temporal Python sandbox offers a mechanism to _pass through modules_ from outside the sandbox.
+By default, this includes all standard library modules and Temporal modules.
+For performance and behavior reasons, users are encouraged to pass through all third-party modules whose calls will be deterministic.
+For more information, see [Passthrough modules](#passthrough-modules).

 ## How it works